hrntsm/HoaryFox/README.md

 Conversion of data into Karamba3D supports only beam elements.
 Mesh elements such as floor and wall are not supported.
 L-type and C-type cross-sections are replaced by rectangular cross-sections with equivalent axial cross-sections because Karamba3D does not support them.
-Output is STB2.0.
+Output is only STB2.0 supported.

 ## What is ST-Bridge